Britain's FTSE 100 climbs higher as Glencore gains

 * Glencore gains on hopes for deals

-LONDON, Oct 5 Britain's top share index rose more than 2 percent on Monday, with a surge in Glencore after a volatile week leading mining companies higher.
+LONDON, Oct 5 Britain's top share index rose over 2 percent on Monday as Glencore led mining companies higher.

-Glencore shares jumped as much as 20 percent in London, following a 25 percent leap on the Hong Kong market, on hopes the company would sell some assets to cut its debt.
-The shares were up 13.7 percent at 1329 GMT and have now recouped last week's losses.
+Glencore shares surged as much as 20 percent in London, following a 25 percent leap on the Hong Kong market, on hopes the company would sell some assets to cut its debt.
+The shares were up 10.2 percent at 1031 GMT and have now recouped last week's losses.

 The stock dropped around 30 percent last Monday, before rallying towards the end of the week.